 The optional run relays are rail mounted inside the accessory box (Figure 5-3).
 The rail mount allows you to easily remove and replace the snap-on relays.
 The generator set can be equipped with one, two or three run relays.

 The three-pole, double-throw run relays (Figure 5-4) are used to control auxiliary equipment such as fans, pumps and motorized air dampers.
-The run relays are energized when the generator set reaches operating speed.
+The run relays are energized when the generator set control receives a start signal.